Skip to main content

 • Some find it helpful to avoid caffeine a few days before a mammogram.

-• You may want to take an over-the counter pain medication one hour before your mammogram appointment if you find mammograms uncomfortable.
+• Consider an over-the counter pain medication one hour before your mammogram appointment if you find mammograms uncomfortable.

 After your mammogram

-• Diagnostic mammogram: this includes additional x-ray images of the area of concern so the radiologist can look at it more closely.
+• Diagnostic mammogram: Additional x-ray images of the area of concern.

-• Ultrasound: uses sound waves to look at area of concern.
+• Ultrasound: Uses sound waves to examine an area of concern.
 It can show whether a lump is fluid filled, such as a cyst, or solid.

-• Core Biopsy: takes tissue samples from area of concern.
+• Core Biopsy: Removes tissue samples from area of concern for testing.

 Back to Top